ppy/osu-wiki/wiki/Game_Modifiers/en.md

 ---

-> Description: Play with no approach circles and fading notes for a slight score advantage.
+> Play with no approach circles and fading notes for a slight score advantage.

 ![Hidden play in osu!catch mode][HD_C]

-In [osu!catch][osu!catch wikilink] mode, Hidden causes notes to fade out about halfway down the screen.
+In [osu!catch][osu!catch wikilink] mode, Hidden causes the fruits to fade out about halfway down the screen.

 ---

 Clicking Fade In again to activate Hidden mod.

 > Shortcut key: `FF` (from unselected) or `Shift`+`F` (osu!mania only)

-> Description: The notes fade out before you hit them!
+> The notes fade out before you hit them!

 ![Hidden play in osu!mania mode (Left: Normal; Right: DDR style)][HD_M]

 In [osu!mania][osu!mania wikilink] mode, Hidden can be used by pressing Fade In mod again.
 Inverse of Fade In behaviour.

 The usage of Hidden mod will set the play as unranked play.

 ![Hidden combo milestone comparison][HD2_M]